 - information-sharing by foreign banks

 - voluntary disclosure options

 - Budget proposals and other developments:

 - status of the CFC and FAF rules

 - thin cap.

-Denise is an international tax Partner/Executive Director with Pitcher Partners.
+Denise is an International Tax Partner/Executive Director with Pitcher Partners.
 She has many years of experience providing tax and structuring advice to corporate and trust groups and their key stakeholders.
 Denise also helps such taxpayers deal with internationally focused ATO reviews.
-Denise is an Accredited Tax Law Specialist with the Law Institute of Victoria, a member of the Transfer Pricing Working Group, a member of The Tax Institute’s International Tax Subcommittee and a regular presenter at The Institute’s events.
-Current at 29 July 2016
+Denise is an Accredited Tax Law Specialist with the Law Institute of Victoria, a member of the Treasury BEPS Tax Advisory Group, a member of The Tax Institute’s Corporate and International Tax Committee and a regular presenter at the Institute’s events.